FurryCoders/FAAPI/README.md

 * `hidden: bool` `True` if the comment was hidden, `False` otherwise (if the comment was hidden, the author and date fields will default to their empty values)
 * `parent: Optional[Union[Submission, Journal]]` the `Submission` or `Journal` object the comments are connected to

+`Comment` objects can be directly cast to a dict object and iterated through.

+Comparison with `Comment` can be made with either another comment (the IDs are compared), or an integer ( the `Comment.id` value is compared to the given integer).

 *Note:* Because each comment contains the parent `Submission` or `Journal` object (which contains the comment itself) and the replied comment object, some iterations may cause infinite recursion errors, for example when using